wp-plugins/kn-mobile-sharebar/readme.txt

 Tags: share, facebook, whatsapp, sharebar, social, social share, social buttons, buttons, responsive, twitter Requires at least: 3.0.1
 Tested up to: 4.1.1
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 License: GPLv3

-Displays a floating share bar with custom shared text on Facebook, Twitter and WhatsApp at bottom or top of your wordpress self hosted website via mobile.
+Displays a floating share bar with custom shared text on Facebook, Twitter and WhatsApp at bottom or top of your website via mobile.

 == Description ==

+= How it works? =

-* Displays a floating share bar with custom shared text on Facebook, Twitter and WhatsApp at bottom or top of your wordpress self hosted website via mobile.
+* Displays a floating share bar with custom shared text on Facebook, Twitter and WhatsApp at bottom or top of your website via mobile.

 = Available Post-Types =